AzureCosmosDB/Intra-Account-Container-Copy/README.md

 ## Pre-requisites

 * Make sure you have [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) downloaded and installed on your machine before trying out container copy.
+* Currently, container copy is only supported in [these regions](./SupportedRegions.md).
+Make sure your account is in one of these regions.

 ## Try out container copy jobs